karlabrandon817/prime_mongo_cli_00/README.md

-# Prime Mongo Shell Peer Challenge
+# Prime Mongo Solo Challenge

 Now that you've learned some of the basics of querying MongoDB via the mongo shell, use that information to query a collection of bios.
-Remember to switch off with your partner half-way through this exercise.

-Check out these docs for more advanced find queries https://docs.mongodb.org/getting-started/shell/query/#specify-conditions-with-operators

 ## Instructions